 67% of job seekers consider a diverse workforce a major factor when evaluating company ranking and job offers.
 Diverse workplaces welcome employees with different political beliefs, faiths, ethnic background, sexual orientation, geographic location, and other such characteristics.
 By embracing diversity, management demonstrates that it values different viewpoints, cultural and gender sensitivity, as well as global outreach.
 This boosts the reputation of the company, which leads to increased profitability and market value, as well as opportunities for workers.

-If your business is facing the same problems with attracting top talent and losing the good employees you do have, join us for our upcoming webinar "Attracting and Engaging Talent: A Strategy To Win."
+If your business is facing the same problems with attracting top talent and losing the good employees you do have, view the recording of our webinar "Attracting and Engaging Talent: A Strategy To Win."
 Platinum Group's Human Capital Management and Business Development Webinar Series features local and statewide professional experts offering valuable insight into successful business practices.

 Platinum Group is a full service human capital management (HCM) resource that allows businesses to manage their payroll, benefits compliance, track time and attendance and other various human resources functions in a way that maximizes efficiency and eliminates redundancies with the platform, iSolved.
 For more information about Platinum Group or to schedule a demo of iSolved please visit our website.